Music

 Implementation

 - We are currently following the mixed phase planning of the original scheme of Charanga, with three key units to be taught over a year.
 Each unit builds on the previous knowledge and skills.
-In Years 5 & 6, we have peripatetic teacher through Artforms, who teaches a musical instrument.

 - Each class has one 45 minute lesson of music a week.